tanush84/Improved-Molecular-Graph-Aggregation-Strategies-for-Robust-Prediction-of-ADME/README.md

 **
 conda env create -f NameOfEnvironment.yaml  **

 Training notebooks are provided for: Base descriptor based model training as well as Chemprop based Model training for each 6 parameters.
+All train, test and validation splits for each parameter has been separately added in splits sub-directory within data directory.
 Due to proprietary software integration and internal deployment restrictions associated with in-house ADMET modeling workflows, pretrained production-level model checkpoints and certain advanced deployment utilities cannot currently be redistributed publicly.

 However: